wisamb/HCC-Survival/README.md

 ## Imputation of Missing Values

-The below plot illustrates how many attributes contain `NA` values and what percentage of `NA` make up those attributes.
+The below plot illustrates how many attributes contain missing values and what percentage of missing values make up those attributes.
 Three attributes in particular contain greater than 40% missing values.
 This percentage is relatively low compared to other datasets, and therefore none of the attributes are excluded based on missing values alone.

 <img src="NA_Values.png" alt="Percent Missing Values in HCC Survival Dataset" width="85%"/>